weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Put
 M,= sup [fulx) = f(x).

-Then f, = f uniformly on E if and only if M,,— 0 as n — oo.
+Then f, = f uniformly on E if and only if M,,- 0 as n - oo.

 Since this is an immediate consequence of Definition 7.7, we omit the details of the proof.